TaylorOshan/vector_SA/readme.md

 vector spatial autocorrelation
 -------------------------------

-Experiment using the pysal Moran's I class to template a vector autocorrelation measure from Liu, Tong, and Liu (2014).
+Experiment using the [PySAL](https://github.com/pysal/pysal) Moran's I class to template a vector autocorrelation measure from Liu, Tong, and Liu (2014).